bheema-reddy/bheema-reddy/README.md

 </td>
 <td>

-🎓 Graduate Student in Computer Science at the University of South Dakota
+**Graduate Student** in Computer Science at the University of South Dakota
-💡 Passionate about Data Engineering, Analytics, and Distributed Systems
+**Passionate** about Data Engineering, Analytics, and Distributed Systems
 📫 <a href="mailto:bheemasaishankarreddy@gmail.com">bheemasaishankarreddy@gmail.com</a>

 </td>